 Technique Description Equipment / Resources Applicability Environmental Impacts Manual Clean Up Hand tool (scrapers, wire brushes, shovels, cutting tools, wheelbarrows, etc.) are used to scrape oil off surfaces or recover oiled sediments, vegetation, or debris where oil conditions are light or sporadic and/ or access is limited.
-ShovelsBucketsSorbents(10-20) labourers Can be used on all habitat types Light to moderate oiling conditions for stranded oil or heavy oils that have formed semi-solid to solid masses In areas where roosting or birthing animals cannot or should not be disturbed.
+Shovels Buckets Sorbents (10-20) labourers Can be used on all habitat types Light to moderate oiling conditions for stranded oil or heavy oils that have formed semi-solid to solid masses In areas where roosting or birthing animals cannot or should not be disturbed.
 Sediment disturbance and erosion potential.
 Mechanical Removal Mechanical earthmoving equipment is used to remove oiled sediments and debris from heavily impacted areas with suitable access.
 Motor grader, Backhoe Dump truck Elevating scrapers (2-4) labourers Equipment operators On land, wherever surface sediments are accessible to heavy equipment Large amounts of oiled materials.
 Removes upper 5 to 30 cm of sediments.
 Sorbent Use Sorbents are applied manually to oil accumulations, coatings, sheens, etc. to remove and recover the oil.
 Hand tools Sorbents (2-10) labourers Can be used on all habitat types Free-floating oil close to shore or stranded on shore, secondary treatment method after gross oil removal Sensitive areas where access is restricted.
 Sediment disturbance and erosion potential Trampling of vegetation and organisms Foot traffic can work oil deeper into soft sediments.
 Vacuum / Pumps / Skimmers Pumps, vacuum trucks, skimmers are used to remove oil accumulations from land or relatively thick floating layers from the water.
 (1-2) - 50 to 100 bbl vacuum trucks w/ hoses (1-2) nozzle screens or skimmer heads (2-6) labourers truck operators Can be used on all habitat types Stranded oil on the substrate Shoreline access points.
 Typically, does not remove all oil Can remove some surface organisms, sediments, and vegetation.
 Flooding High volumes of water at low pressure are used to flood the oiled area to float oil off and out of sediments and back into the water or to a containment area where it can be recovered.
-Frequently used with flushing.
-(1-5) - 380 to 750 lpm pumping systems (1) - 100 ft perforated header hose per system (1-2) - 200 ft containment booms per system (1) oil recovery device per system (6-8) labourers per system All shoreline types except steep intertidal areas Heavily oiled areas where the oil is still fluid and adheres loosely to the substrate Where oil has penetrated gravel sediments Used with other washing techniques.
-Can impact clean down gradient areas Can displace some surface organisms if present Sediments transported into water can affect water quality.
+Frequently used with flushing. vater at used to sa to to for pumping systems (1) - 100 ft perforated header hose per system (1) - 100 ft perforated header hose per system (1-2) - 200 ft containment booms per system (1) oil recovery device per system (6-8) labourers per system Can impact clean down gradient areas Can displace some surface organisms if present Sediments transported into water can affect water quality.